julienherrero/awesome-list/README.md

 - [Jintin/KBuilder](https://github.com/Jintin/KBuilder) - KBuilder help you to generate builder pattern related class in Kotlin
 - [Jintin/KFactory](https://github.com/Jintin/KFactory) - KFactory is a library to build simple factory patterns easily leverage on KSP(Kotlin Symbol Processing).
 - [Jintin/TypedBundle](https://github.com/Jintin/TypedBundle) - Type safe Bundle for Android development
-- [JoelKanyi/FocusBloom](https://github.com/JoelKanyi/FocusBloom) - A Kotlin Multiplatform app that helps users enhance their productivity and time management skills through focused work intervals and short breaks.
 - [JunkFood02/Seal](https://github.com/JunkFood02/Seal) - 🦭 Video/Audio Downloader for Android, based on yt-dlp, designed with Material You
 - [JuulLabs/kable](https://github.com/JuulLabs/kable) - Kotlin Asynchronous Bluetooth Low-Energy
 - [K1rakishou/Fuck-Storage-Access-Framework](https://github.com/K1rakishou/Fuck-Storage-Access-Framework) - Fuck Storage Access Framework (or just FSAF) is a handy library that hides away from you all the annoying parts of the Storage Access Framework (like DocumentTrees / DocumentIds / DocumentFiles / DocumentContracts and other bullshit) leaving only an API that is similar to good-old Java File API
 - [Karumi/WeakDelegate](https://github.com/Karumi/WeakDelegate) - WeakReference property delegate proposal
 - [KasperskyLab/Kaspresso](https://github.com/KasperskyLab/Kaspresso) - Android UI test framework
+- [KaushalVasava/Firestore-Listener-Flow](https://github.com/KaushalVasava/Firestore-Listener-Flow) - It is a library for simplifying Firestore listener callbacks to Kotlin flow and suspend function to easily manage and use callbacks.
 - [KaustubhPatange/navigator](https://github.com/KaustubhPatange/navigator) - A small navigation library for Android to ease the use of fragment transactions & handling backstack (also available for Jetpack Compose).
 - [KieronQuinn/TapTap](https://github.com/KieronQuinn/TapTap) - Port of the double tap on back of device feature from Android 12 to any Android 7.0+ device
 - [KotlinBy/awesome-kotlin](https://github.com/KotlinBy/awesome-kotlin) - A curated list of awesome Kotlin related stuff Inspired by awesome-java.